 Clinical investigations are conducted in collaboration with board-certified pediatric oncologists in the UTHSA Division of Hematology-Oncology in the Department of Pediatrics.
 The clinical team cares for approximately 60 new childhood oncology patients each year at University Hospital.
 The Division also operates an ACGME-certified fellowship program in pediatric hematology-oncology.
 Most importantly, these clinical efforts are nationally linked.

 Program Focus and Details

 To address the hypothesis, the student measured microRNA expression in clinical specimens and associated it with retrospective clinical outcome data.
-Although the research at the Greehey CCRI is focused on cancer, there is significant diversity in both topics and paradigms employed.
-A spectrum of potential projects, ranging from purely basic science relevant to cancer to analysis of clinically-related data, are available for prospective students to choose.
+Although the research at the Greehey CCRI is focused on pediatric cancer, there is significant diversity in both topics and paradigms employed.
+A spectrum of potential projects, ranging from purely basic science relevant to cancer to analysis of clinically-related data, are available for prospective students to choose from.
 Links to detailed descriptions of the faculty research interests can be found at the Greehey CCRI website.

 In addition to the breadth of potential research topics, a wide array of research technologies, including genomics, proteomics, classical genetics, and various cellular and organismal imaging platforms, are also being employed, further augmenting the diversity of potential research projects.